-Also, the constitutional silver or what's known in the trade as "junk silver", I think that's still a good way to go.
+Also, the constitutional silver or what's known in the trade as "junk silver", I think that's still a good way to go because of the junk silver price compared to other silver bullion options out there.
 The bag market is actually fairly tight.
 So much has been smelted down into bars, there isn't a lot of it around, actually.
 Small units.
 Rounds or recognizable coins are the way to go.
 I think you can start with silver if you're modest means.
 If you have better means than that, I think you certainly should have some gold.
 You should actually have both if you can afford it.

 And I also think moderation's the key.
 I think a 10% holding in physical metal is probably more than is sufficient for most people.
 There are people like me that have a great deal more than that involved, but this is my life's work.
 This is something I understand and I understand the risks, and I've been with that type of risk environment for a very, very long time.
 For most people, just a 10% amount in physical, and for those that really want to gain leverage and maybe triple their gains, certainly that's available, but it's a situation that demands study and work.
 And that would be through the Resources Sector, which is what we've specialized in for a long time.